actionutils/create-release-pr/docs/design.md

 - The release PR description shows release notes generated via GitHub’s Generate Release Notes API.

 ## High-Level Behavior
+- Triggers:
-- Trigger: by default on `push` to the default branch (e.g., `main`).
+  - `push` to the default branch (e.g., `main`).
+  - `pull_request` with actions `labeled`/`unlabeled` (to react when bump labels are changed).
 - Ignore condition: if the push to `main` is caused by merging the release PR created by this action, do nothing (prevent recursion).
-- Otherwise on `push` to `main`:
+- Behavior:
-  1) Look for an existing release PR.
+  1) Look for an existing open release PR (by head branch name, e.g., `release/pr`).
-     - If found, try to “merge the existing release PR”.
+     - If found, recompute current/next tag and regenerate release notes.
-       - If mergeable, auto-merge (configurable).
-       - If merge is blocked/fails, just update its body and exit (see below).
+     - Update the PR title and description accordingly.
+Do not merge the PR automatically.
   2) If not found, create a new release PR.
      - Use Generate Release Notes API output in the PR body.
-     - If labels indicate the next tag, compute and display it; if not, show “next tag: unknown”.
+     - If labels indicate the next tag, compute and show it; if not, treat “next tag” as unknown and adapt the title/body accordingly.

 ## Release PR Basics
 - Branch strategy:
-  - Support either a timestamped branch like `release/<yyyy-mm-dd-hhmmss>` or a stable branch name like `release/pr`.
+  - Default to a stable branch name `release/pr` for simplicity.
-  - Reusing a single branch is simpler and idempotent; default to `release/pr`.
+  - After the release PR is merged, handle the next cycle cleanly:
+    - If the `release/pr` branch is deleted on merge (common setting), recreate it from the base branch on the next run; or
+    - Optionally consider a variant like `release/pr-from-<current-tag>` for clarity (future option).
 - Empty commit:
   - When there is no diff against the base, create an empty commit so a PR can be opened.
   - Achieved by creating a new commit that points to the same tree as base.